googlearchive/appengine-nodejs/README.md

 ### Logging

+##### appengine.logOneLine

 ~~~~
   appengine.logOneLine(request, message, level, function(err) { ... });
 ~~~~

 Logs a message (a string) at the specified log level.

+Log records are buffered by default.
+They are flushed when `request.end()` is called or when the buffer grows too big or after a certain amount of time (currently, after 60 seconds).

+Two caveats:

+ - log flushes are not asynchronous, so for a flush to happen after 60 seconds your application must regularly call `appengine.logOneLine`
+ - the `request.end()` method is never called on background requests

+The `appengine.flushLogs` method can be used to flush the buffered logs at any time.

 Valid log levels are:
 ~~~~